Eric Haase Player Props: Tigers vs. Rays

-On Saturday, Eric Haase (on the back of going 0-for-4) and the Detroit Tigers face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 4:10 PM ET.
+Eric Haase -- 0-for-4 in his most recent game -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Jeffrey Springs on the hill, on April 2 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-4) against the Rays.

 Eric Haase Game Info & Props vs. the Rays